-Jon Brack is a freelance photographer and videographer based in Washington, DC, who specializes in telling humanitarian and environmental stories, often in geographically isolated locations.
-His varied experiences have included living a year at the South Pole, documenting earthquake disaster recovery projects in Nepal, and researching Hawaiian monk seals in the Papahānaumokuākea Marine National Monument.
-Through his photography, Jon aims to humanize the foreign, fostering a better understanding of this planet’s complexity and revealing the similarities between peoples, cultures, and environments.
+Jon Brack is a photographer and videographer based in Washington, DC, who specializes in telling humanitarian and environmental stories, often in geographically isolated locations.
+His varied experiences have included living a year at the South Pole and researching Hawaiian monk seals in the Papahānaumokuākea Marine National Monument.

-In 2011, Jon began utilizing immersive 360° storytelling platforms in his work.
-He has created interactive panosphere tours inside of the space shuttles, around the ruins of Chernobyl, and throughout Elvis Presley’s Graceland.
-His 360° video documentaries allow viewers to join community health care workers in rural Malawi and be embedded with scientists researching beluga whales in Alaska.
-These and other Virtual Reality (VR) projects have been part of assignments with National Geographic, NOAA, US Fish and Wildlife Service, Friends of Midway Atoll, Project HOPE, and the California Science Center, among others.
-Jon is also a Google Street View trusted photographer with over 30 million views to date.
+Utilizing 360° storytelling platforms, Jon’s immersive projects allow viewers to tour inside of the space shuttle, around the ruins of Chernobyl, up close with endangered species on the beaches of Midway Atoll, and throughout Elvis Presley’s Graceland.
+These and other Virtual Reality (VR) projects were created during assignments with National Geographic, NOAA, US Fish and Wildlife Service, Friends of Midway Atoll, Project HOPE, and the California Science Center, among others.

-Jon also teaches photography with National Geographic Photo Camp, a program working with youth around the world that is designed to inspire a next generation of storytellers to see the power of their own voice.
-As Lead Technical Director, he has been part of 30 workshops in 20 countries.
+Jon teaches photography as the Senior Technical Advisor with National Geographic Photo Camp, a program working with youth around the world designed to inspire a next generation of storytellers to see the power of their own voice.
+He has been part of over 50 workshops in 25+ countries.

 Originally from Colorado, Jon graduated from the University of Oregon with a business degree symbolic of a traditional lifestyle that he’s avoided ever since while traveling to over 90 countries on all seven continents.